liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 Unifying portlet and service configuration facilitates managing them.

 ---------------------------------------
-### DDM Structure Local Service API has no longer the `updateXSDFieldMetadata()` operation
+### DDM Structure Local Service API No Longer Has the `updateXSDFieldMetadata()` operation
 - **Date:** 2014-Jun-11
 - **JIRA Ticket:** LPS-47559

 #### What changed?
+The `updateXSDFieldMetadata()` operation was removed from the DDM Structure Local Service API.

-DDM Structure Local API users should not make direct reference to its internal representation, any call to modify the its content should be done through DDMForm model.
+DDM Structure Local API users should reference a structure's internal representation; any call to modify a DDM structure's content should be done through DDMForm model.

 #### Who is affected?
 Applications that use the DDM Structure Local Service API might be affected.

 #### How should I update my code?
 You should always use DDMForm to update the DDM Structure content.
 You can retrieve it by calling `ddmStructure.getDDMForm()`.
 Peform any changes to it and then call `DDMStructureLocalServiceUtil.updateDDMStructure(ddmStructure)`.

 #### Why was this change made?
-This change gives users the flexibility to modify the structure content without to worry about the DDM Structure internal content representation of data.
+This change gives users the flexibility to modify the structure content without concerning themselves with the DDM Structure's internal content representation of data.

 ---------------------------------------
 ### aui:input taglib for type checkbox does not create a hidden input anymore